 Is Isopropyl Alcohol Used in Hand Sanitizer?

 Yes.
-Isopropyl alcohol as a separate ingredient is used in hand sanitizer.
-This technically means that rubbing alcohol is also used in hand sanitizer since most hand sanitizers use combinations of alcohol, water, and other gel-like ingredients to create the final product.
+Isopropyl alcohol is the main ingredient used in high quality hand sanitizers.
+Most hand sanitizers use combinations of alcohol, water, essential oils and other gel-like ingredients to create the final product.

 Isopropyl alcohol is favored in hand sanitizer use for a few reasons:

-- Furthermore, isopropyl alcohol evaporates even more quickly than ethanol.
+- Isopropyl alcohol evaporates more quickly than ethanol.

-- Isopropyl alcohol is especially effective at killing various types of cysts and fungi.
-Examples include a bacteria called Acanthamoeba culbertsoni, commonly found in soil and non-potable water.
+- Isopropyl alcohol is effective at killing various types of cysts and fungi.

-However, both types of alcohol used in hand sanitizer products – ethyl alcohol and isopropyl alcohol – can be effective choices.
-We use isopropyl alcohol in all ofour hand sanitizer and disinfectant offerings since we don’t like it when our skin dries out too quickly upon applying hand sanitizer, and we imagine you feel the same way!
+We use isopropyl alcohol in all ofour hand sanitizer and cleaning products since we don’t like it when our skin dries out too quickly upon applying hand sanitizer, and we imagine you feel the same way!

 Is Ethyl or Isopropyl Alcohol Better?

-Still, we prefer isopropyl alcohol for our own formula, combined with essential oils to keep your hands from chapping with use.
+Still, we prefer isopropyl alcohol for our own formula, combined with essential oils to keep your hands hydrated and refreshed.

 How Much Isopropyl Alcohol Do You Need in Hand Sanitizer?